THE GLOBAL EMERGENCE OF THE SUSTAINABLE GROWTH OF QUALITY OF LIFE AND PRODUCTIVITY

 The Engineering of Systematic Resolution to Global Issues

-Typically, the various fields of the engineering sciences deal with the design and improvement of objects and systems like locomotives, roads, bridges, the software and hardware of computers of all types, rockets, satellites, automobiles, airplanes, buildings, chemical processes for making from shampoos to petrol, roller coasters, and electrical generation and distribution systems.
+Typically, the various fields of the engineering sciences deal with the design and improvement of objects, machines and systems like locomotives, roads, bridges, the software and hardware of computers of all types, rockets, tanks, bombs, machine guns, land mines, EKG machines, heart valves, prosthetic arteries and limbs, satellites, automobiles, airplanes, buildings, chemical processes for making from shampoos to petrol, roller coasters, and electrical generation and distribution systems.

-The list goes on with telephone systems and telephones, industrial product and food mass-production systems, the machines that make the clothes humans wear, etc. Just about every mechanism, human-designed process or structure is designed or improved upon by engineers.
+The list goes on with telephone systems and telephones, industrial mass production, mass-farming and food mass-processing systems, the machines that make the clothes humans wear, etc. Just about every mechanism, human-designed process or structure is designed or improved upon by engineers.

 On the other hand, socioeconomic issues have usually been dealt with by professionals of the social and economic sciences, but industrial engineering, which has popularly been identified with the mass-production line, concerns itself with the human-machine or human-operating system interface.
 Human-factors engineering or ergonomics is one of the industrial engineering techniques used for designing or improving the methods the individual worker or the work group must carry out in order to operate and control machinery, production equipment, and/or the overall production system, in an efficient manner.